thanhgit/back-end-remote-server/README.md

 ## Back-end-remote-server
 This is apart of remote server project.
-It's reposibility is to provide API for front-end project
+It's responsibility is to provide API for front-end project

 ## Quickly
 nohup go run main/main.go &